 2015 Keywords in Sound.
 Co-edited with Matthew Sakakeeny.
 Durham, NC: Duke University Press.

 2013 Japanoise: Music at the Edge of Circulation.
 Durham, NC: Duke University Press.
-Winner of the 2014 Book Prize from the British Forum for Ethnomusicology.
+Winner of the British Forum for Ethnomusicology Book Prize.

 Selected Articles, Chapters and Online Publications

 2014 “A Beautiful Noise Emerging from the Apparatus of an Obstacle: Trains and the Sound of the Japanese City.”
 In The Acoustic City, Matthew Gandy and Benny Nilsen, eds.
 Berlin: Jovis.

 2013 “Osaka Inside Out: Recording the Keynote Sounds of the City.”
 Field recording mix and notes.
 Sensory Studies, October 2013.

 2013 “The Sounds of Japan’s Antinuclear Movement.”
 Podcast and multimedia publication. post: Notes on Modern and Contemporary Art around the Globe.
 The Museum of Modern Art (MoMA).
 David Plath Media Award (Honorable Mention), Society for East Asian Anthropology, American Anthropological Association.

 2011 “The Sublime Frequencies of New Old Media.”
 Public Culture 23(3): 601-634.
 See also online media supplement.
 Jaap Kunst Prize (Honorable Mention), Society for Ethnomusicology.